brenda-castillobrais/IBM_Data_Science/README.md

-## IBM Data Science (Coursera)
+# IBM Data Science (Coursera)

-# The_best_classifier
+## The best classifier
+Final project of the course 'Machine Learning with Python'.

 In this project, I build a classifier to predict whether a loan case will be paid off or not.
 I load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.

 Models applied: